How to Free Yourself from Guilt

 I’m definitely guilty of having felt guilty. :) I’m also guilty for the self-inflicted mental beating I give myself, afterwards.

 Thoughts like these have the power to bring you down.
 They carry an energy that weighs down on your mind, because part of you is constantly thinking about it.
 The guilt begins popping up in everything you do.
-Do you get random tightness feeling in your stomach, that you just can’t seem to get rid of?
+Do you get random tightness feeling in your stomach?
+A sort of nervousness that you just can’t seem to shake off?

 I’ve experienced a great amount of guilt over the past few weeks.
-Since the birth of this blog, I’ve fallen in love with working on the blog and connecting with people.
+Since the birth of this blog, I’ve fallen in love with working on the blog.
 For all the joy it has brought me, it has taken a tremendous amount of dedication and time.
 Since I was not prepared for the commitment for blog, I have been neglecting my other commitments and activities.
 My neglect has been manifesting in feelings of guilt.

 The experience of guilt is also a great gift.
 It gave me the opportunity and willingness to look deeper into this ‘man-made’ emotion.
-I wanted to share with you my realizations and a simple six step technique I’ve developed to help myself overcome this.
+I wanted to share with you my realizations and a simple six step technique I’ve used to help myself overcome this unpleasant feeling.

 The best strategy is to uncover the underlying issue.
 For example, I felt guilty for not attending a party, especially after some peer pressure from friends.
 The underlying issue may be that, “I want to be liked and accepted by my friends, I’m afraid that they’ll stop liking me if I don’t go to the party.
 I need their friendship in order to validate myself.”